— From the files of the World Intelligence Security Endeavor, The Legend of Ishtar

 “Don’t.
 Not if it’s Nina’s.”
 He wondered what secret Nina had been keeping from him.
 His fingers numbed at the thought.

-She shook her head and leaned back on the couch.
+She shook her head and leaned back on the chair.
 “She’s not telling you because she thinks it’ll hurt you.
 She was a mess when you left.
 She wasn’t just sad, I know she told you she was sad, and she missed you, but you didn’t watch her go through the grief over the loss.”

 He bit his lip and released it.
 “Miri, please don’t.
 I already know how much I hurt her.
 I think about that every day, along with punching Ty.”